meadowilla/New-Aggregator/README.md

 1. Clone the repository
 2. Navigate to the project directory
-3. Run `mvnw spring-boot:run` to start the Spring Boot application
-4. Run `python Indexing.py` to start the Python part
+3. Run `mvnw spring-boot:run` to start the Spring Boot application Run `python Indexing.py` to start the Python part or run the start.bat file, 2 cmd will appear and handle that 2 actions
-5. You can then access the application in your browser by navigating to `http://localhost:8080/search`
+4. You can then access the application in your browser by navigating to `http://localhost:8080/search`

 ## Built With